ajschumacher/ajschumacher.github.io/20150514-mergic/index.md

 STEFAN,,WOLFF,,1957,9,2
 ```

-The data is fabricated name and birthdate from a hypothetical German hospital.
+The data is fabricated name and birth date from a hypothetical German hospital.
 It has a number of columns, but for `mergic` we'll just treat the rows of CSV as single strings.

 ```bash
 mergic calc RLdata500.csv